The short version

 Beyond engine oil, the mechanic checks: brake fluid (colour + level), power steering fluid (if hydraulic), transmission fluid (dipstick or sealed check), coolant (colour + level + pH if tested), and washer fluid.
 Top-ups of minor items are included in most service packages.
 Full brake fluid change is typically every 2 years.

-WhatsApp The Right WorkshopStep 4: Air, cabin, and fuel filters
+Step 4: Air, cabin, and fuel filters

 Air filter is inspected (replace if dirty or every 20,000-30,000km).
-Cabin filter (the one you forget about) is inspected and replaced if it looks grey or musty — in Singapore’s humid air this is usually every service.
+Cabin filter (the one you forget about) is inspected and replaced if it looks grey or musty.
+In Singapore’s humid air this is usually every service.
 Fuel filter on modern cars is often a 100,000km+ item, inspected but rarely replaced.

 Step 5: Tyres and alignment check